peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ## 6.3 Using the stream mechanism

+A stream is an abstraction of a device whose interface consists of a realtime source of bytes.
+Examples include UARTs, I2S devices and sockets.
+Many streams are continuous: an I2S microphone will source data until switched off and the interface is closed.
+Streams are supported by `asyncio.StreamReader` and `asyncio.StreamWriter` classes.

 This section applies to platforms other than the Unix build.
 The latter handles stream I/O in a different way described [here](https://github.com/micropython/micropython/issues/7965#issuecomment-960259481).